 *Entropy is the measure of disorder in a system, such as the arrangement of molecules in paper.
 See, you learned something already!

 “The Stunning Legends and Secret Legacies of Bob Wright” is the title of a seminar given by David at the 2015 West Coast Ragtime Festival in Sacramento, California.
 Wright was genuine musical genius, and a profoundly reclusive character.
 David was in close contact with Bob by phone during the last part of his life.
-The seminar details his extraordinary career, illustrated with many interesting and rare recordings – from a person who never made a single commercial recording!
+The seminar details his extraordinary career, illustrated with many interesting and rare recordings – from a person who issued only one commercial recording, made at his home in the 1960s and eventually issued on the Stomp Off label.

 San Francisco composer Jerry Gerber’s CD, Virtual Harmonics, includes liner notes by David.
 This electronic music project is one of many recordings available through Jerry’s Website.